|Economics: Master's Programme, 120 credits|

 |A student on a study programme is guaranteed a place on the compulsory courses or on the specializations/courses within the programme.
 (For entry requirements, see 11, Other Stipulations.)|

-If suitable method courses are not available the student has the option of taking other advanced level courses within the social science field, including economics, at Södertörn University or at another university in Sweden or abroad.
+If suitable methods courses are not available the student has the option of taking other advanced level courses within the social science field, including economics, at Södertörn University or at another university in Sweden or abroad.
 The choice of courses must be approved by the programme director before the course begins.

 Qualitative Research Methods, 7.5 credits (Political Science)